 WestGrid Webinar: RPPs for Humanities & Social Science Researchers

-On Thursday, September 21, WestGrid is hosting a webinar presentation that will explore how Compute Canada's RPP Competition can support research projects in the Humanities and Social Sciences.
+On Sept 21, 2017 WestGrid hosted a webinar that explained how Compute Canada's RPP Competition can support research projects in the Humanities and Social Sciences.
 RPPs are often used by groups who:

 - provide a public platform serving a large community of users (individuals and/or small groups)